How to Recruit Millennials - 7 Strategies that Work | Thomas.co

 Part of the Millennial make up is that they want to feel like they are making a difference somehow to the world and the environment around them.
 Millennials are purpose-minded and aware and would prefer roles that give a sense of purpose or have a positive social impact where possible.

 Obviously not all roles are going to be able to cater for this want in their lives, but there are ways to show how they are making a difference.
 Start by demonstrating how their work is having a positive financial impact on the business.
-Build outreach and community schemes which will have a greater social impact and keep them interested in the role and the organisation.
+Build outreach and community schemes which will have a greater social impact and keep them interested in the role and the organization.

 Make the recruitment process efficient